An official website of the United States government

 COL Sally P. DelVecchio is the 62nd Commander of Keller Army Community Hospital.

 COL DelVecchio joined the NCR in 2016 when she PCS’ed to Walter Reed Bethesda as key clinical faculty for the Pulmonary Fellowship.
-She then transferred to Fort Belvoir Community Hospital in 2018, becoming Fellowship Site Director and Chief of the Pulmonary/RT Department.
-From 2019 to 2020, she deployed with the 14th CSH (TF Med 14) to Iraq as Deputy Commander of Clinical Services at the Role 3 hospital in Baghdad, working with the Department of State Hospital, embassy, and Iraqi Military Medical Command.
-On return, she became Chief, Department of Medicine at FBCH, leading 13 clinics and implementing tele critical care with the Joint Tele Critical Care Network.
-COL DelVecchio was ground commander for a 24-member DSCA COVID vaccination mission in New Jersey in 2021.
-In April 2021 she was named Deputy DMS at Augusta Military Medical Center, assisting in leading 5 departments, and served as the Pulmonary Product Line Chair for the NCR.
-She has continued to teach, mentor, and practice Pulmonary Critical Care medicine at every opportunity.
-From 2023-2024, she was Deputy CMO for the NCR Network, supporting Ready Reliable Care initiatives, patient communication, Risk Management, and system standardization.
+She then transferred to Fort Belvoir Community Hospital, becoming Fellowship Site Director and Chief of the Pulmonary/RT Department.
+She deployed with the 14th CSH (TF Med 14) to Iraq as Deputy Commander of Clinical Services at the Role 3 hospital in Baghdad, working with the Department of State Hospital, embassy, and Iraqi Military Medical Command.
+On return, she became Chief, Department of Medicine at FBCH, leading 13 clinics.
+COL DelVecchio was ground commander for a DSCA COVID vaccination mission.
+Subsequently, she was named Deputy DMS at Augusta Military Medical Center, assisting in leading 5 departments, and served as the Pulmonary Product Line Chair for the NCR.
+Following this, she was Deputy CMO for the NCR Network.
 From 2024-2025, she was Director, DiLorenzo Pentagon Health Clinic, optimizing access to care for 25,000 Pentagon employees.

 Most recently, COL DelVecchio was the Director, Clinical-Program Support Office at OTSG, overseeing Healthcare Risk Management, Army research, patient records, EFMP/FMTS, pharmacy and lab oversight, Army Blood Program, and soldier performance programs, collaborating with sister services, DHA, and Health Affairs.
+She has continued to teach, mentor, and practice Pulmonary Critical Care medicine at every opportunity.

 Don't forget to keep your family's information up to date in DEERS!